 “Successfully positioning and building equity in a premium product line takes great business acumen.
 Lemley Design’s blend of business strategy and design vision enabled Starbucks to create ‘The Third Place. . . a warm, inviting “not home, not work environment” where our unique coffee culture could flourish.”

-- Wright Massey, Former VP of Brand Planning, Starbucks
+- Wright Massey, Former VP of Architecture and Design, Starbucks